 In 2005, more than 34% of all Wisconsin deaths (15,892) were due to cardiovascular disease.
 This included 7,608 deaths due to coronary (ischemic) heart disease, 1,440 deaths due to congestive heart failure, and 2,952 deaths due to stroke.
 CVD is the leading cause of death among men and women of all racial and ethnic groups.
-Based on 2005 data, CVD causes more deaths annually than cancer, AIDS, automobile crashes, domestic abuse and alcohol abuse combined.
+Based on 2005 data, CVD causes more deaths annually than cancer, AIDS, automobile crashes, domestic abuse, and alcohol abuse combined.

-In Wisconsin, the estimated annual total cost of CVD in 2005 was $7.5 billion,* or more than $1,000 for every man, women and child in Wisconsin.
+In Wisconsin, the estimated annual total cost of CVD in 2005 was $7.5 billion,* or more than $1,000 for every man, woman and child in Wisconsin.
 Total costs include direct costs (health care, provider visits, hospital and nursing home services, medications, home care) and indirect costs (lost productivity).
 The burden is higher among minority populations.

 - Wisconsin Heart Disease and Stroke Surveillance Summary Update, 2007 P-43040 (PDF, 2.2 MB)